northernpaws/catalina/engine/README.md

 # `rythm-engine`

-The engine crate is the core of the entire Rythm ecosystem.
-It provides the concrete music theory types, audio processing framework, transport and sequencing logic, and instrument systems that create the composable Rythm framework.
+The engine crate is the core of the entire ecosystem that provides the audio processing framework, transport and sequencing logic, and instrument system that create the composable Rythm framework.

 ## Modules

  * `theory` - Music theory concepts as concrete types, such as enums for common octaves and pitches.
+ * `audio` - Audio processing, DSP, and effects pipeline.
+ * `instrument` - The playable instrument system.
  * `sequence` - Elektron-style step sequencing framework.

 ## Generics